rackerlabs/docs-aws/docs/user-management-and-perms/index.rst

 Accounts with Identity Federation
 ---------------------------------
-Users who are provisioned manually via the Rackspace portal (none-federated users) can not inherit **Product Access** and **AWS Console and APIs permissions** permissions from a user group.
+Users who are provisioned manually via the Rackspace portal (non-federated users) cannot inherit **Product Access** and **AWS Console and APIs permissions** permissions from a user group.
 This restriction does not apply to users generated via an identity federation login flow.